· course-lesson · 12 min read

 Goal: Replace our JSON files with a proper database managed using the Prisma ORM.
 We’ll also add a Postgresql database to our infrastructure

 Remember this thing about having to restart the server with each change?
-Let’ fix it before going further
+Let’s fix it before going further

 Note: Nodemon have nothing to do with Express - it will work the same on any other commands, in javascript or other languages